 Nisku Native Prairie Park Reserve

-The landscape consists of aspen groves interspersed with grasslands, and it is this latter community, dominated by plains rough fescue (Festuca hallii) and habitat for numerous species of forbs, that is of the most interest.
+The landscape consists of aspen groves interspersed with grasslands, and it is this latter plant community, containing patches of plains rough fescue (Festuca hallii) amid a matrix of Kentucky bluegrass and a variety of native grasses and forbs, that is of the most interest.
 Typical prairie forbs include prairie crocus, three-flowered avens, prairie buttercups, golden bean, bastard toadflax, heart-leaved alexanders, Richardson’s alumroot, veiny meadow-rue, meadow blazingstar, cinquefoils, asters (Symphyotrichum species), goldenrods, and fleabanes.
 A provincially uncommon grass, Canada ricegrass (Piptatheropsis canadensis) grows in the Prairie.
-A shrub, narrow-leaved meadowsweet (Spiraea alba), forms patches in the moister spots, but its distribution does not extend west of Edmonton.
-A total of 140 species have been recorded for the site of which approx. 23 acres are covered more or less completely with native vegetation.
+A shrub, narrow-leaved meadowsweet (Spiraea alba), forms patches in the moister spots; its distribution does not extend west of Edmonton.
+A total of 140 species have been recorded over the years for the site, of which approx. 23 acres have a predominant cover of more or less native vegetation.

 The Prairie is managed jointly by Leduc County and the Alberta Native Plant Council under a joint stewardship and management agreement which was renewed in 2016.
 Leduc County is responsible for the infrastructure, including signs and fences, and will mow and herbicide upon ANPC request if labour and time is available.
 ANPC is responsible for promoting awareness of the Prairie’s natural history, and for providing volunteers to undertake various stewardship tasks such as weed control.
 Volunteer work also includes rehabilitation of disturbed areas by removing non-natives and transplanting natives, in many cases grown from seed collected in the Prairie by members of the Edmonton Native Plant Society.